rvalavi/blockCV/README.md

 [![DOI](https://zenodo.org/badge/116337503.svg)](https://zenodo.org/badge/latestdoi/116337503)

-### Spatial and environmental blocking for k-fold cross-validation
+### Spatial and environmental blocking for k-fold and LOO cross-validation

 In a nutshell, package **blockCV** provides functions to build train and test data sets using three general strategies: *buffers*, *spatial* and *environmental* blocks.
 It offers several options for how those blocks are constructed and how blocks are allocated to cross-validation folds.
 It includes a function that applies geostatistical techniques to investigate the existing level of spatial autocorrelation in the chosen predictor variables to inform the choice of the block and buffer size.
 In addition, visualization tools further aid the selection of block size and provide an understanding of the spread of species data across generated folds.